LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 examples have been updated to reflect this change.

 Added support for constant damping to the ``SUNNonlinearSolver_FixedPoint`` module when using Anderson acceleration.
-See :ref:`SUNNonlinSolFixedPoint.Math` and the :c:func:`SUNNonlinSolSetDamping_FixedPoint()` for more details.
+See :numref:`SUNNonlinSol.FixedPoint.Math` and the :c:func:`SUNNonlinSolSetDamping_FixedPoint()` for more details.

 Changes in v4.0.0